spkothari0/Text-Summarization-Using-LangChain-Gemini/README.md

 # Text Summarization Using Langchain and OpenAI GPT and Gemini

-This project demonstrates various text summarization methods utilizing the Langchain framework and gemini-pro model.
-The tool is capable of summarizing large bodies of text efficiently and effectively, leveraging advanced language processing techniques.
+This project demonstrates various text summarization methods utilizing the Langchain framework and Gemini-pro model.
+The tool can summarise large bodies of text efficiently and effectively, leveraging advanced language processing techniques.

 ## Table of Contents